appler1009/vscode-json-prettify/README.md

 1. Select a JSON text in your active editor
 2. The selected JSON will automatically be prettified in the side panel
 3. As you change your selection, the prettified JSON updates in real-time

+### Toolbar

+- Wrap - toggles word wrap
+- Sticky - keeps the latest JSON even your text selection changes
+- Theme - pick the best highlighting theme for your taste

 ## Installation